yuan569/Html5-File-Upload/README.md

 Ready to set Html5-File-Upload up on your page?
 Start by including the Html5-File-Upload Css, Html and Javascript.
 You can grab both these files from the /dist folder.

-1. Download a zip of the latest release (or any previous one) from the Github Releases page.
+1. Download a zip of the latest release from the Github Releases page.

 2. Include the Css at the top of your page in your "head" tag:
 ```bash